kartoza/docker-postgis/README.md

 ## Building the image

-To build the image yourself without apt-cacher (also consumes more bandwidth since deb packages need to be refetched each time you build) do:
+To build the image yourself without apt-cacher (also consumes more bandwidth since deb packages need to be fetched each time you build) do:

 ```
 docker build -t kartoza/postgis git://github.com/kartoza/docker-postgis